 The golden rule of sofa cost vs. quality is that a low- to mid-priced sofa should last about 10 years, while higher priced sofas should last 25 years or more.
 But sadly, most people don't take proper care of their sofas, and as a result, even high-quality pieces can get old before their time.
 Most people don't want to ruin their sofas, but if you're doing any of these things, that's exactly what will happen.

-If you don't want to have to buy a new sofa, don't do these six things!
+If you don't want to have to buy a new sofa, avoid doing these six things.

 Always Sit in the Same Spot

 People are creatures of habit, and when it comes to relaxing we often, without thinking, head to our favorite spot on the sofa.
 But sitting in the same spot over and over again can do the sofa quite a bit of harm—crushing the fibers and wearing down the springs underneath.
 So mix it up and sit on different parts of the sofa.
 One day sit on the left side, one day sit on the right, and another day try the middle.
 Distributing the weight evenly over time will help any one spot from deteriorating too quickly.

 If you want to get maximum longevity out of a sofa, it's important to rotate the cushions on a regular basis.
 Flip them over now and then and (if applicable) switch them around to different spots.
 Rotating and flipping the cushions will allow them to keep their shape and help to eliminate sagging.